apitoolkit/apitoolkit-landing/docs/onboarding/index.md

 {% render "default/markdown/integration-footer.liquid", config:config %}

-## ⑤ Acknowledge Endpoints
+## ⑤ Acknowledge Endpoints or Anomalies

-Once APItoolkit starts tracking data from your API, you will find the list of **detected endpoints** in the [Endpoints](/docs/dashboard/endpoints/) page and the list of **detected anomalies** (also known as **Request Shapes**) on the [Changes & Errors](/docs/dashboard/changes-errors/) page or in the Ongoing Anomalies and Monitors section of the [Dashboard](/docs/dashboard/dashboard/) page.
+Once APItoolkit starts tracking data from your API, you will find the list of **detected endpoints** on the [Endpoints](/docs/dashboard/endpoints/) page and the list of **detected anomalies** on the [Changes & Errors](/docs/dashboard/changes-errors/) page or in the Ongoing Anomalies and Monitors section of the [Dashboard](/docs/dashboard/dashboard/) page.
 You need to **acknowledge** each endpoint or anomaly so APItoolkit understands the shape of the endpoints on your API and uses that information for future anomaly detections.
-As a side effect, we then use this information to trigger the [OpenAPI spec generation](/docs/dashboard/documentation) (swagger docs) feature we offer and send reports.
-Hence, **you should acknowledge all important endpoints you want us to monitor**.
+As a side effect, we then use this information to trigger the [OpenAPI spec generation](/docs/dashboard/documentation) (swagger docs) feature and send you scheduled reports.
+Hence, **you should continuously acknowledge all important endpoints and anomalies you want us to monitor**.

 ![APItoolkit dashboard screenshot](/assets/img/dashboard.png)

-In summary, once you successfully integrate APItoolkit into your application using any of our SDKs, we will start monitoring requests to your API and you can start acknowledging endpoints and begin exploring the data in the dashboard using all our powerful features.
+Once you successfully integrate APItoolkit into your application using any of our SDKs, we will start monitoring requests to your API and you can start acknowledging endpoints/anomalies, begin exploring the tracked data in the dashboard, and begin using all our powerful features.

 ## Dashboard Overview